AlirezaShamsoshoara/RL-from-zero/README.md

-# RL Practice Playground
+# RL-from-zero

-A collection of reinforcement learning agents implemented from scratch to refresh RL fundamentals and keep deep learning coding skills sharp.
+RL-from-zero is a collection of reinforcement learning agents implemented from scratch to refresh RL fundamentals and keep deep learning coding skills sharp.
 Each algorithm lives in its own self-contained package with a shared command-line interface, YAML-driven configuration, and optional experiment tracking via Weights & Biases.

 ## Why this repository?
 - Revisit classic RL algorithms across discrete and continuous control settings without relying on heavyweight frameworks.